Logging

 Custom appender

-• first by extending the Util.Log.Appenders.Appender type and overriding some of the methods to implement the custom log appender and by writing a Create function whose role is to create instances of the appender and configure them according to the user configuration.
+• first by extending the Util.Log.Appenders.Appender tagged type and overriding some of the methods to implement the custom log appender and by writing a Create function whose role is to create instances of the appender and configure them according to the user configuration.

 For example, the first step could be implemented as follows (methods are not shown):